Nausea is an unpleasant feeling of needing to vomit. People also may feel dizziness, vague discomfort in the abdomen, and an unwillingness to eat.

 The balance organs of the inner ear (vestibular apparatus) are connected to the vomiting center.
 This connection is why some people become nauseated by the movement of a boat, car, or airplane and by certain disorders of the inner ear (such as labyrinthitis Purulent Labyrinthitis Purulent (suppurative) labyrinthitis is a bacterial infection of the inner ear that often causes deafness and loss of balance.
 The labyrinth is the bony cavity that contains the inner ear.
 The... read more and positional vertigo Benign Paroxysmal Positional Vertigo Benign paroxysmal positional vertigo, or BPPV, is a common disorder causing short episodes of vertigo (a false sensation of moving or spinning) in response to changes in head position that stimulate... read more ).

 Nausea and vomiting may also occur when there are metabolic changes in the body, such as during early pregnancy, or when people have diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more that is severely out of control or severe liver failure Liver Failure Liver failure is severe deterioration in liver function.
 Liver failure is caused by a disorder or substance that damages the liver.
-Most people have jaundice (yellow skin and eyes), feel tired... read more or kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney failure has many possible causes.
-Some lead to a rapid decline in kidney function... read more .
+Most people have jaundice (yellow skin and eyes), feel tired... read more or kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
+Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney... read more .